metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 # How To Create Your Own metauni Node

-_This guide is out of date, and a much shorter guide with an improved discord bot is coming soon.
-There is an event running soon to help you set up your own node (check the Events section of the main page)_

 Before you post content to your node, please [review the rules](http://metauni.org/posts/rules/rules) surrounding Roblox.

 ## Accounts